 Sedum is a perennial plant with thick, succulent leaves, fleshy stems, and clusters of star-shaped flowers.
 Here’s how to grow sedum in your garden!

 There are many, many different varieties and species of sedum—also called “stonecrop”—which makes them suitable for use in almost any garden design.
-They’re hardy, easy to care for, and beloved by pollinators!
+They’re hardy, easy to care for, and beloved by pollinators, too!

-We like to divide sedum into two main categories based on the plants’ growth habit: low-growing sedum and upright sedum.
+We like to divide sedum into two main categories based on the plants’ growth habits: low-growing sedum and upright sedum.

-- Upright sedum tends to form tall, upright clumps that produce a tight mass of tiny flowers.
+Upright sedum tends to form tall, upright clumps that produce a tight mass of tiny reddish-pink flowers.
 Their height and attractive flowers make them good candidates for border gardens or pollinator gardens.
 A few years ago, upright sedum was reclassified to another genus, Hylotelephium, but it is still commonly referred to as a “sedum.”

 When to Plant Sedum

-- If growing sedum in an area that gets long, cold winters (Zone 5 and colder), plant in full sun to improve overwintering.
+If growing sedum in an area that gets long, cold winters (Zone 5 and colder), plant in full sun to improve overwintering capability.

 How to Plant Sedum

-- Space plants between 6 inches and 2 feet apart, depending on the variety.
+Space plants between 6 inches and 2 feet apart, depending on the variety.
 Low-growing sedums will readily spread to fill any gaps, while upright sedums tend to stay more compact.

-- For divisions: Dig a hole so that the top of the root ball is level with the surface, then place the plant in the hole and fill in around it.
+Planting full plants or divisions: Dig a hole deep enough so that the top of the root ball is level with the surface of the soil, then place the plant in the hole and fill in around it.
 Be careful not to bury the stems of upright sedum especially, as this can lead to rot.

 Planting cuttings: Like other succulents, sedum can be readily propagated via cuttings.
 Simply place the cut end into soil and the cutting should have no trouble rooting under proper lighting and watering conditions.

 How to Grow Sedum

-- Once established, sedum plants require little care.
-Check your plants regularly to make sure they are not too dry and water (sparingly) if needed.
+Once established, sedum plants require little care.
+During the summer, check your plants regularly to make sure they are not too dry and water (sparingly) if needed.
 As long as your area gets rain every couple of weeks at the least, sedum shouldn’t need any extra watering.

-- ‘Brilliant’ and ‘Autumn Joy’ upright sedum (Hylotelephium spectabile, formerly Sedum spectabile) add bursts of bright pink and magenta to your garden
+‘Brilliant’, ‘Autumn Fire’, and ‘Autumn Joy’ upright sedum (Hylotelephium spectabile, aka Sedum spectabile) add bursts of bright pink and magenta to your garden